Free Readability Score Checker

 What is a "good" Flesch Reading Ease score?

-For most web content, aim for a score between 60 and 70.
-This translates to an 8th or 9th-grade reading level, which is easily understood by the average adult reader.
+For most consumer-facing web content, you should aim for a reading ease score somewhere between 60 and 70.
+This translates roughly to an 8th or 9th-grade reading level in the United States.
+Writing at this level ensures your material is easily understood by the average adult reader without feeling overly simplistic or patronizing.

 Why did my short sentence get a high grade level?

-Flesch-Kincaid relies primarily on total syllables.
-Gunning Fog looks specifically at the percentage of "complex words" (words with three or more syllables).
-Both output a U.S. grade level equivalent.
+While both metrics aim to measure reading difficulty, they use slightly different mathematical approaches.
+Flesch-Kincaid relies primarily on calculating total syllables per word across the entire text.
+Gunning Fog looks specifically at the percentage of "complex words" in your writing, which it defines as any word containing three or more syllables.
+Both formulas ultimately output a U.S. school grade level equivalent.

-No. All calculations are performed instantly using JavaScript inside your own browser window.
-If you refresh the page, the text is gone forever.
+No, your writing is completely private and secure.
+All mathematical calculations are performed instantly using JavaScript directly inside your own web browser.
+Your text is never transmitted to our servers or saved in any external database.
+Once you close the tab or refresh the page, the text is gone forever.

 Common Use Cases